Notable Earthquakes Shake Texas on Occasion

 2012–2013 (3.4) — Dallas County.
 Sept.
 29, a 3.4 magnitude earthquake occurred at 11:05 p.m.
 2 miles north of Irving.
 It was followed within minutes by a second quake of 3.1 magnitude, in the same area.
 The quakes caused some cracks in walls and ceilings, but there was no major damage reported.
 Another of 2.1 magnitude followed one day later.
 In the same area, a 3.0 magnitude earthquake occurred the following Jan.
 22. On Feb.
 25, a 2.5 magnitude earthquake occurred at 6:56 a.m. south of DeSoto.
 In the same area, just south of there in Ellis County, a 2.4 magnitude earthquake occurred on that same date at 4:35 a.m.
 No damage was reported.
 Another 2.4 magnitude quake occurred in that part of northern Ellis County on Oct.
 15. No damage was reported.

-2013–2014 (3.7) — Parker County.
-More than two dozen earthquakes occurred in northeast Parker County and across the county line in Wise County and Tarrant County in November through February, the strongest being on Dec.
+2013–2014 (3.7) — North Texas.
+More than two dozen earthquakes occurred in northeast Parker County and across the county line in Wise, Tarrant and Dallas counties beginning in November 2013, the strongest being on Dec.
 9 northeast of Mineral Wells, registering 3.7 magnitude.
 Another, on Nov.
 19 near Azle, registered 3.6.
 It occurred at 6:35 p.m. and followed two tremors earlier that day around noon, the first was a magnitude 2.5 south-southwest of Reno.
 Six minutes later, a 2.8 magnitude earthquake was recorded two miles west of Azle.
 The first of the November quakes occurred Nov.
 1 near Richland Hills in Tarrant County, registering 2.1 magnitude.
 On Nov.
 5, a 2.6 magnitude earthquake occurred at 8:30 p.m. near Reno in the northeast corner of Parker County, followed by an aftershock.
 Minutes later a 2.3 magnitude quake happened within 20 miles near Newark in the southeast corner of Wise County.
 Then, on Nov.
 6, a 2.7 magnitude earthquake occurred in the morning southeast of Springtown, followed the next day by a 2.9 magnitude earthquake in the same area at 10:32 p.m.
 On Nov.
 8, a 2.4 magnitude earthquake a mile northwest of Azle occurred.
 Again on Nov.
 9, a 3.0 magnitude earthquake occurred near Springtown.
 Nov.
 11, a 2.8 tremor occurred west of Briar.
 Nov.
 23, a 2.9 magnitude earthquake occurred two miles southwest of Reno at 3:43 a.m.
 On Nov.
 25, a 3.3 magnitude earthquake occurred near Azle at 1:53 a.m.
 On Dec.
 3, a 2.7 magnitude earthquake occurred at 9:44 a.m a mile east-southeast of Reno.
 On Dec.
 8, a 3.6 magnitude earthquake occurred north of Azle.
 On Dec.
 10, a 2.7 magnitude earthquake occurred east of Azle.
 On Dec.
 14, a 2.8 magnitude earthquake occurred southwest of Springtown.
 On Jan.
 13, a 3.1 magnitude earthquake occurred at Reno.
 On Jan.
 28, a 3.0 magnitude earthquake occurred three miles northwest of Azle.
 On Feb.
 2, a 2.3 magnitude earthquake occurred between Benbrook and Crowley.
+On Sept.
+7, 2014, a 2.4 magnitude quake occurred near Arlington.
+A few days later on Sept.
+11 a 2.9 magnitude earthquake occurred north of Irving.
 No major damage was reported in any of the earthquakes.

 2013 (2.6) — Grayson County.
 A 2.6 magnitude earthquake occurred northeast of Whitesboro on Dec.
 13, one day after another 2.6 magnitude earthquake occurred southeast of Pottsboro.
 A 2.5 magnitude earthquake occurred southwest of Pottsboro on Dec.
 11. No major damage was reported in any of the earthquakes.